Kashyapghodasara/X-Clone/README.md

 ### Day 17 - Tuesday  -  31-12-2024
         - Start Implementing API's
         - Using Redux to fetch forYou and Following Tweet and Display Them
+        - Show total posts on top of the profile page
         - Fix some issues and Bugs